netgen/NetgenAdminUIBundle/INSTALL.md

 AvailableSiteAccessList[]=NEW_SITEACCESS_NAME
 ```

+## That's it

-Finally, clear all the caches and make sure that **only your editors/administrators** have `user/login` policy to the new Admin UI siteaccess.
+Clear the caches and make sure that **only your editors/administrators** have `user/login` policy to the new Admin UI siteaccess.

+Admin UI will be accessible at `/NEW_SITEACCESS_NAME` URL of your installation.